-Any shareholder may issue a power of attorney to be represented at the general meeting, in accordance with the relevant provisions of the Belgian Companies and Associations

-Code.
-The proxy holder may not be a shareholder.
+ney to be represented at the general meeting, in accordance with the relevant provisions of the Belgian Companies and Associations Code.
+The proxy holder may not be a shareholder

 A shareholder of the company may designate only one person as a proxy holder for a specific general meeting.
 Exceptions may be made in this regard only when they conform to the relevant rules of the Belgian Companies and Associations Code.